Herzl Shafir: Youth and military service

 Herzl Shafir was born in Tel Aviv in 1929.
-He is the younger brother of Avraham Shekhterman, a former member of the Knesset for Gahal and Likud between 1969 and 1977.
+His parents were Tzvi and Miriam (née Friedman) Shekhterman; Tzvi was originally from Stara Syniava in present-day Ukraine.
+Herzl was the younger brother of Avraham Shekhterman, a former member of the Knesset for Gahal and Likud between 1969 and 1977.
 Shafir attended the Tachkemoni School at Mikveh Israel and the Maritime School at the Technion in Haifa.
 In 1947 Shafir enlisted in the Palmach and took part in numerous activities with its third battalion, including the assault on Metzudat Koach.

 After joining the Israel Defense Forces, Shafir completed an officers' course and served as an instructor at the officers academy.
 In 1950 he was discharged from regular service in the army and began serving as an infantry company commander with the reserves.
 That same year, at the age of 21, he became the first reserve officer to complete the battalion commanders course.
 He returned to permanent service the following year and was appointed operations officer of a reserve brigade.
 Between 1951 and 1952 he served as the operations officer of Southern Command and commanded a reconnaissance company.
 After transferring to the Armored Corps, Shafir led an armor company and went on to become the corps' operations officer.
 During the 1956 Sinai War, Shafir was the operations officer of the 77th Division.

 In 1959 Shafir attended the British Army's Staff College at Camberley.
 After returning to Israel he was appointed commander of the armor school, commander of the 7th Armored Brigade and deputy commander of the Armored Corps.
 He undertook undergraduate studies in Geography and Economics at the Hebrew University.

 Prior to the Six-Day War Shafir was appointed deputy commander and chief of staff to Israel Tal at the 84th Division.
 After the war he served as chief of staff of Central Command and in 1969 he was appointed assistant head of the Operations Directorate.
 In 1972 he was given the emergency posting of commander of the 143rd Division.
 In September of the same year he was appointed head of the Manpower Directorate and was promoted to Major General.
 He served in that role during the Yom Kippur War.
 In April 1974 he was appointed head of the General Staff Department, and in March 1976 the commander of the Southern Command.
 In 1978, towards the end of his military service, Shafir want on study leave in the United States.